 You’ll have access to University facilities, including the Health Sciences Library, which provides computing facilities, a broad range of books and journals and a quiet environment for private study.

 You register initially for the Postgraduate Certificate programme.
-On satisfactory completion of the Certificate you may progress to the Postgraduate Diploma and then to the MSc.
+On satisfactory completion of the Certificate you may progress to the Postgraduate Diploma.
 All programmes are part time and flexible.

 Most modules are around four days' duration, usually with a gap of several weeks between modules.
-Typically, the Certificate can be gained after six months of study, the Diploma after a further year and the MSc degree after another year of work.
+Typically, the Certificate can be gained after six months of study and the Diploma after a further year.Back to top

 The Diploma builds on the introductory research skills you have gained through the Certificate.
 You will study four 15-credit modules.
 The choice of Diploma modules offer greater depth of study in particular aspects of research, for example, in qualitative research, in systematic reviews, in health economics and in statistics for health research.